 Not forgiving allows me to___________.

-I’ve learned more about forgiveness since I first wrote this, that I also want to share with you but this was getting too long so I’m breaking it into two articles.
-Part II—”Forgiveness—The Bigger Picture” will be coming soon.
+I’ve learned more about forgiveness since I first wrote this, that I also want to share with you but this is getting too long so I’m breaking it into two articles.
+Part II—”Betrayal—The Bigger Picture” will be coming soon.